Search features

 MUSI 207 A - WOODWIND METHODS (2025-2026 Spring Semester)

 MUSI 207.
 WOODWIND METHODS.
 Class instruction in the woodwind instruments with emphasis on the development of the instrumental program in the schools.
 Prerequisite: Music Major/ Minors only or with the permission of the instructor.
-Semester only, one hour.
+One hour.

 a section of the WOODWIND METHODS course in Music - MUSI